 Mobile first is a controversial topic that keeps popping up in the Fly Full Circle office, and with webbies (also a controversial term in the office) in general.
-Does it pay off to build your website for mobile first and then build on that for desktop?
-Traditionally websites were built for desktop and then eventually, if at all, optimised for mobile.
-Where as now as mobile devices become more popular a lot of developers are starting with mobile first.
+Does it pay off to build your website for mobile first and then build on top of that for desktop?
+Traditionally websites were built for desktop and then eventually if at all, optimised for mobile.
+Whereas now as mobile devices become more popular a lot of developers are starting with mobile first.

 The downside to mobile first is, it does limit your content, which if you have a lot of information to give out this can be detrimental to the audience and website compatibility.
 Second to try and build from such a small wire frame site and expand it to a desktop site it can be difficult to keep the same styling and feel to the site which may take away from the personality of your business.

 Until desktop becomes obsolete, mobile first will always have a counter-argument.

 Overall mobile first is a fantastic way to optimise your website if your audience is primarily on mobile internet and if the content is done to target this audience then all should go hand in hand to build up from the mobile to the desktop site. everything has its downside but like a lot of things, trial and error with mobile sites can be very beneficial.